Scripture Reference: Ephesians 6:13-14

 Bible Story Time:

-Today we will introduce the first two pieces of armor and study their purpose.
+Today we will study the third and fourth pieces of armor along with their purposes.

-Reflection: Do you think policemen and military people enjoy having to wear their armor?
+Reflection: Do you think fireman enjoy having to wear their armor?
 Why or why not?
+We should enjoy wearing God’s armor because we know he has given it to us for our own good.